-Initial assessment consists of quick overall patient vital function evaluation, rapid primary survey and resuscitation, a more detailed secondary survey and initiation of definitive treatment.
+Initial assessment consists of quick overall patient vital function evaluation, rapid primary survey, and resuscitation, a more detailed secondary survey and initiation of definitive treatment.
 The primary survey and resuscitation process constitutes the ABCDEs:

-Airway maintenance with cervical spine protection: establishment and maintenance of a patent airway by chin lift/ jaw thrust maneuvers, removal of secretions or foreign bodies, and insertion of oropharyngeal airway or establishment of definitive airway by means of intubation or surgical methods, if necessary.
+Airway maintenance with cervical spine protection

+Establishment and maintenance of a patent airway by chin lift/ jaw thrust maneuvers, removal of secretions or foreign bodies, and insertion of oropharyngeal airway or establishment of definitive airway by means of intubation or surgical methods, if necessary.
 Cervical spine should be immobilized and maintained in a neutral position.

+Breathing

-Breathing: ventilation and oxygenation: Inspection and palpation of the neck and chest wall for tracheal deviation, asymmetric chest movement and signs of injury; percussion for dullness or hyperresonance; auscultation of breath sounds.
+Ventilation and oxygenation: Inspection and palpation of the neck and chest wall for tracheal deviation, asymmetric chest movement and signs of injury; percussion for dullness or hyper resonance; auscultation of breathing sounds.
 Tension pneumothorax should be alleviated by needle tracheostomy followed by chest tube insertion.
-Massive hemothorax also requires tube thorocostomy.
+Massive hemothorax also requires tube thoracostomy.
 Open pneumothorax should be sealed.
-All trauma patients should receive supplementary high concentration oxygen.
+All trauma patients should receive supplementary high concentration of oxygen.

+Circulation and shock

-Circulation and shock: Evaluation of circulatory compromise (assessment of heart rate, peripheral pulses, mottling and coldness of extremities, capillary refill, urinary output), venous access, fluid resuscitation, blood replacement, controlling external bleeding and considering internal hemorrhage.
+Evaluation of circulatory compromise (assessment of heart rate, peripheral pulses, mottling and coldness of extremities, capillary refill, urinary output), venous access, fluid resuscitation, blood replacement, controlling external bleeding, and considering internal hemorrhage.

+Disability

-Disability: Neurologic Status: Evaluation of level of
+Neurologic Status: Evaluation of level of

-consciousness by GCS scale using pediatric verbal score for children younger than 4 years old.
+consciousness by GCS scale using pediatric verbal score for children younger than four years old.
 Assessment of pupils for size, equality, and reaction.

+Exposure

-Exposure: Completely undressing, while preventing hypothermia (children are more susceptible to rapid heat loss).
+while Completely undressing, preventing hypothermia (children are more susceptible to rapid heat

-Adjuncts to Primary Survey and Resuscitation: ABG analysis Pulse oxymetry
+Adjuncts to Primary Survey and Resuscitation:

+ABG analysis

+Pulse oximetry